LF:VSLT0221s Bas. Med. Terminol. II -s - Course Information

 - Mgr.
 Jozefa Artimová, Ph.D. (seminar tutor)

 Mgr.
-Natália Gachallová (seminar tutor), Mgr.
+Natália Gachallová, Ph.D. (seminar tutor), Mgr.
 Kateřina Pořízková, Ph.D. (deputy)

 Mgr.
 Soňa Hudíková, Ph.D. (seminar tutor), Mgr.
 Libor Švanda, Ph.D. (deputy)